Season 1, Episode 33

 Dr. Judy Lovas:

 Absolutely.
 Without a doubt.
 And I’ve been using the term, all the literature talks about bidirectional, but I like multidirectional because it’s coming at us from all directions.
-Immune cells are talking to different hormones, which are talking to different neuro peptides and neurotransmitters, and in terms of from brain to periphery and periphery to brain, top down, bottom up.
+Immune cells are talking to different hormones, which are talking to different neuropeptides and neurotransmitters, and in terms of from brain to periphery and periphery to brain, top down, bottom up.

 Dr. Lorne Brown:

 And I’m going to share some ideas and I want you to bring in the evidence and your understanding from your training and your practice.
 And so when we talk about that than how everything’s impacting things, when it comes to good health, physical health or wanting to grow your family for fertility, this orchestra of the immune system and of the nervous system and of the hormonal system to have this imbalance in doing what it’s supposed to be doing at the right time in the right amount requires a balanced vital body.
 And so I always share how we want to lower that resistance.
 When you have a lot of resistance or in Chinese medicine we call it cheese stagnation, your resources are being pulled away for survival instead of health, creativity, and reproduction.
-Are you seeing this in the literature then that are thoughts and our feelings, how they’re turn?
+Are you seeing this in the literature then that are thoughts and our feelings, how they’re turned?
 Because you talked about gene expression turning on and off genes for longevity and how they’re affecting our hormonal system.
-So is that what you’re seeing then in the literature that our thoughts and our feelings are impacting our physical wellbeing?
+So is that what you’re seeing then in the literature that our thoughts and our feelings are impacting our physical well being?

 Dr. Judy Lovas: